alexlafroscia/ember-unused-component-detector/README.md

 - Dynamic component names provided to the `component` helper cannot be found
 - Components are not removed; just reported on.
 Please double-check your app yourself before removing anything!
 - The contents of files in the `app/components` and `app/templates/components` directories are not verified; if the file exists _at all_ it is assumed it is a component!
+- Only the `app` directory of is searched, so avoid false-positives form your tests; if the test is the only place it's used, it should be removed!

 ## System Requirements